 While it's certainly true that hearing from an ex is a clear indication that there's some agenda at foot, it's not safe to assume that your ex is ready to jump back into a relationship with you over a few simple text messages.
 There's something more at play here, and since your ex is probably unlikely to come clean and confess what they're up to, it's up to you to examine the situation as a whole and reach your own, reasoned conclusions.

 Your best option is to simply take your time.
 Don't respond within a given time-frame.
 Let your ex wonder about you again, like they did before you began dating.
-Once you've reclaimed your former air of mystery, your ex's interest is only going to grow and they'll be far more likely to pursue you just like they did the first time.
-The key thing is to take your time, be aware of your options and know when and how to act at the appropriate times in order to make your plan come to fruition.
+Once you've reclaimed your former air of mystery, your ex's interest is only going to grow, and they'll be far more likely to pursue you just like they did the first time.
+The key thing is to take your time, be aware of your options, and know when and how to act at the appropriate times in order to make your plan come to fruition.
 Assuming of course, that getting back together with your ex is something that you are interested in doing.